-Based on the development program, approximately up to 5,600 gallons per day of wastewater treatment will be needed ultimately for the Abercorn Residence and the DeJoria Residence combined.
+Based on the development program, approximately up to 3,200 gallons per day of wastewater treatment will be needed ultimately for the Abercorn Residence.
 The treatment system should be constructed in phases as the development proceeds.
 If the demand is heavy (e.g. on holiday weekends or extended family holiday times), we recommend some storage such that the plants don't get overloaded and the plants are fed continuously through the week.